Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a novel self-supervised discriminative feature learning framework for multi-view clustering (SDMVC).
+In this paper, we have proposed a novel self-supervised discriminative feature learning framework for deep multi-view clustering (SDMVC).
 Different from existing MVC methods, SDMVC can overcome the negative impact on clustering performance caused by certain views with unclear clustering structures.
 In a self-supervised manner, it utilizes the discriminative information from a global perspective to establish a unified target distribution, which is used to learn more discriminative features and consistent predictions of multiple views.
-Experiments on different types of multi-view datasets demonstrate that the proposed method has achieved state-of-the-art clustering performance.
-In addition, SDMVC has the complexity that is linear to the data size and thus it has a wide application potential.
+We theoretically analyzed the generalization bound of our method.
+Experiments on different types of multi-view datasets demonstrate that the proposed method has superior performance over the recent state-of-the-art multi-view clustering methods.
+In addition, SDMVC has the complexity that is linear to the data size and thus its feature learning paradigm has the potential for other applications, such as semi-supervised clustering and classification.
+Notably, we found that the stability of autoencoders' unsupervised pre-training might be a bottleneck for autoencoder-based multi-view clustering methods.
+Therefore, our future work will focus on the robustness of deep multi-view feature learning and clustering.